International law and the Arab–Israeli conflict: Process of the ICJ

 In December 2003, the United Nations General Assembly passed a resolution requesting the International Court of Justice (ICJ) to make a non-binding advisory opinion on the "legal consequences arising" from the construction of the barrier.

 The hearings began in February 2004.
 The Palestinian Authority is not a member of the court but was allowed to make a submission by virtue of being a UN observer and a co-sponsor of the General Assembly resolution.
 In January 2004, the court also authorized the League of Arab States and the Organisation of the Islamic Conference to make submissions.

-Israel initially announced that it would cooperate with the court, while noting that advisory rulings of the ICJ are not binding.
+Israel initially announced that it would cooperate with the court, while noting that advisory opinions of the ICJ are not binding.
 Israel later made a written submission to the court rejecting the authority of the court to rule on the case, but announced (on February 12, 2004) that it would not appear at the court to make oral submissions.

 On January 30, 2004, Israel announced officially it did not recognize ICJ authority to rule over the barrier issue.
 Israel also dispatched a 120-page document, elaborating on the security needs to build the "terror prevention fence" and purporting to demonstrate the atrocities committed by Palestinian terrorists.
 The document also included a judicial part with legal accounts supporting Israel's claim that the issue of the barrier is political and not in the ICJ authority.

 On 23, 24, and 25 February 2004 the hearings before the International Court of Justice took place in the Peace Palace at the Hague.

-Ruling of the ICJ
+2004 advisory opinion of the ICJ

 On July 9, 2004, the International Court of Justice issued its opinion against the barrier, calling for it to be removed and the Arab residents to be compensated for any damage done.
-The Court advised that the United Nations General Assembly, which had asked for the ruling, and the Security Council should act on the issue.
+The Court advised that the United Nations General Assembly, which had asked for the opinion, and the Security Council should act on the issue.

-A summary of the ruling is as follows:
+A summary of the opinion is as follows: